Liam-Pearson/KennedyRoboticsTeam5408/README.md

 # KennedyRoboticsTeam5408
 Please read the README.md file inside of KennedyRoboticsTeam5408-master.
+Read it in the 'raw' format.